 This method was pioneered by Mari Kondo and introduced to the world in her book The Life-Changing Magic of Tidying Up.

-Marie Kondo herself teaches you that your decluttering should begin and end with a single question:
+Marie Kondo herself that your decluttering should begin and end with a single question:

 The approach is rooted in a single question: Does this item spark joy?
 Identifying what sparks joy leads to a tidy home filled only with items you cherish.
 It’s also a path to self-discovery, mindful living and fulfillment.